 If flexibility is required, a business may negotiate a clause giving the ability to terminate the contract on notice to the supplier before the end of the contract in circumstances where there has been no fault or breach of contractual obligations by the supplier.
 This type of termination clause may need to be negotiated if the outsourcer is taking on some of the business’s assets and employees as the supplier will want assurances that they will not incur significant set-up costs only to find themselves with business assets and transferred employees they no longer require.

 One option to satisfy the competing needs of the business owner and supplier is to agree on a sliding scale of termination charges if the business gives early notice without fault to the third party.
 That way the supplier is recompensed for the losses they will suffer if the contract is terminated early.
 Termination charges may be more cost-effective for the business if, for example, the direction of the business changes (to no longer require the outsourced function) or outsourcing overseas or the use of automation offers a significant reduction in overheads.

 A business owner, whilst wanting flexibility, may also value continuity of supplier.
 The outsourcing agreement may therefore include a minimum contract term but with rolling notice at the end of the fixed term.

 The outsourced services and level of service by the supplier

-The outsourcing agreement should specify:
+The outsourcing agreement should include:

-- Redress for poor service of outsourcing – depending on the severity of the issues the contractual redress could range from service credits to damages to early termination of the contract.
+- Redress for poor service of outsourcing – depending on the severity of the issues the contractual redress could range from service credits to damages to early termination of the contract

-Pricing and charging in outsourcing agreements
+Pricing and charging